-The F424BC chassis utilizes two redundant power supplies (four in total).
+The SCF418BC chassis utilizes redundant, hot-plug power supplies..
 In the unlikely event that the power supply unit needs to be replaced, one power supply can be removed, without powering down the system.
-Replacement units can be ordered directly from Supermicro (See the contact information in the Preface of this manual).
+Replacement units can be ordered directly from Supermicro (See the contact information in Chapter 1 of this manual).